matthiaz/bludit/README.md

 ------------
 <a href="https://console.platform.sh/projects/create-project/?template=https://github.com/matthiaz/bludit/&utm_campaign=deploy_on_platform?utm_medium=button&utm_source=affiliate_links&utm_content=https://github.com/matthiaz/bludit/" target="_blank" title="Deploy with Platform.sh"><img src="https://platform.sh/images/deploy/deploy-button-lg-blue.svg"></a>

 Be aware that, for the install to work in the deploy hook.
-You will have to create an environment variable called `env:BLUDIT_PASSWORD` on the master branch.
+You will have to create an project variable called `env:BLUDIT_PASSWORD`.
 Make it a variable that contains a sensitive value.
+And make it available during runtime.

 If you don't have the variable, the install will fail, and the site will keep showing the install.php menu

 Support Bludit!